 A formal or medical referral is not required to see an Occupational Therapist.

 If you or anyone involved in the care of your child (e.g. paediatrician, teacher, speech pathologist) is concerned about your child’s development or if your child is struggling performing daily activities (self-care, play, school tasks), contact Childworks.
-Please call us on 02 9098 1635 or make an enquiry to help @ childworks.com.au.
-We will contact you to talk about your child’s development and the concerns you have.
+Please contact us on 0418 217 769 or contact @ childworks.com.au We will contact you to talk about your child’s development and the concerns you have.
 An appointment time for an assessment will be arranged.

 How much does treatment cost?
 How can I pay my fees?
 Can we claim under Medicare, Private health funds & the Government funding schemes?

 Treatment costs vary depending on the length and type of treatment.
 There are set costs for an initial assessment which includes a report.
-Please contact us on 02 9098 1635 or make an enquiry at help @ childworks.com.au for current prices of treatment.
+Please contact us on 0418 217 769 or contact @ childworks.com.au for current prices of treatment.

 Payments are made after treatment.
 We accept Cash and EFTPOS payments.
 A receipt will be emailed to you straight after your appointment.